 As obscure as it may sound, the Tomato Festival is a very popular yearly event, taking place in September in Shëngjergj Village.
 The village is only a short distance away from the capital of Tirana, but the drive is sublime through the beautiful Priska pass.

 You’ll be able to enjoy local traditions and cultural performances, as well as plentiful, delicious, locally-grown foods, including tomatoes!
 Check out the folk dancing and music, and you’ll also find lots of trinkets and handmade souvenirs to take home with you.

 On 3 November every year, the Olive Festival takes place in Brar.
 This festival showcases many different locally-produced foods from all around the country, but mostly anything to do with olives!
 You’ll also get to enjoy a tour of the olive groves around the area, some of which date back thousands of years.

 This is a fun festival which allows you to try lots of local produce and, of course, purchase some to take back home with you.
 Locally produced olive oil from here is divine!

 Kruja Mountain Festival

-On 3 August you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
-This is a pilgrimage route which many different religions take throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.
+In August, you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
+Many different religions take this pilgrimage route throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.

-You can head up the mountain by foot if you’re feeling energetic, or you can drive up instead.
-The views are amazing, so make sure you have plenty of space on your camera memory card.
+You can head up the mountain on foot if you’re feeling energetic, or you can drive up instead.
+The views are unique, so make sure you have plenty of space on your camera memory card.